ganeti/ganeti/doc/design-storagespace.rst

 that there is enough space for the meta volume group.

-When storage pools are implemented, we switch from referencing the storage method to referencing the storage pool name.
-For that, of course, the pool names need to be unique over all storage methods.
+When storage pools are implemented, we switch from referencing the storage type to referencing the storage pool name.
+For that, of course, the pool names need to be unique over all storage types.
 For drbd, we will use the default 'lvm' storage pool and possibly a second lvm-based storage pool for the metavg.
 It will be possible to rename storage pools (thus also the default lvm storage pool).
 There will be new functionality to ask about what storage pools are available and of what type.

-``gnt-cluster info`` will report which storage methods are enabled, i.e. which ones are supported according to the cluster configuration.
+``gnt-cluster info`` will report which storage types are enabled, i.e. which ones are supported according to the cluster configuration.
 Example output::